makersacademy/CV/README.md

 Software tester in a past life with extensive experience working on agile projects to deliver working, functional software to the business.
 Now a junior web developer with experience building a range of web applications.

-The perfect junior role would push for innovation, continuous learning and teamwork alongside fun and smart people that enjoy their job.
+The perfect junior role would push for innovation, continuous learning and teamwork alongside smart, fun people that enjoy their job.
 All within a company that backs their employees to deliver outstanding solutions.

 ## Skills for the job

 #### Communication

-Excellent clear and concise communication skills built up over my working career.
+Excellent, clear and concise communication skills have been built up over my working career.

 * Understand what needs solving:
   - Ensure the problem is understood and asks for clarification before working on the most fitting solution.
-  - Removed a bottleneck in the testing process at Trafigura after redesigning the bug tracking templates after listening to the problems developers were having reproducing defects.
+  - Removed a bottleneck in the testing process at Trafigura, having redesigned the bug tracking templates, after listening to the problems developers had when reproducing defects.
 * Pair programming:
   - Constantly used at Makers Academy to knowledge share, test out ideas and smash through problems.
   - [GitHub](https://github.com/meads58) showing the volume and range of work achieved in a short space of time with pair programming.